-For the first start-up after installation of the cabinet, the following procedures have to be executed:
+For the first start-up after installation of the device, the following procedures have to be executed:

-- Confirm that the connection cables to be used are of a satisfactory cross section! - Check if the factory settings of set values, safety and monitoring functions and communication are suitable for your intended application of the device and adjust them if required, as described in the manual! - Before using remote control via PC, read the additional documentation for interfaces and software! - Before using remote control via the analog interface, read the section in this manual concerning analog interfaces!
+- Confirm that the connection cables to be used are of a satisfactory cross section! - Check if the factory settings of set values, safety and monitoring functions and communication are suitable for your intended application of the device and adjust them if required, as described in the manual! - In case of remote control via PC, read the additional documentation for interfaces and software!

+• In case of remote control via the analog interface, read the section in this manual concerning analog interfaces!